Agenda, decisions and minutes

 Reason: In accordance with the officer recommendations and to provide a transparent process for awarding DRR.

-The Director of Customer & Corporate Servicesto present a report which seeks approval to undertake discussions with North Yorkshire County Council (NYCC) to explore merging the City of York Council and NYCC coroner areas, at the request of the Chief Coroner and the Ministry of Justice.
+Reason: To improve resilience and efficiency, with minimal financial impact and in line with the Chief Coroner’s guidance.
+Minutes: The Director of Customer & Corporate Services presented a report which sought approval to undertake discussions with North Yorkshire County Council (NYCC) to explore merging the City of York Council (CYC) and NYCC coroner areas, at the request of the Chief Coroner and the Ministry of Justice (MoJ).

 Resolved: That approval be given to hold discussions with NYCC to explore the merging of coroner areas, in accordance with Option 2.